 Notice that in both these cases, one surviving partner ends up with full control and ownership of the business—often critical to the stability of the business itself.
 If you have more partners, the structure is slightly different, but in all cases, you should definitely consult with a qualified attorney.

 “Buy-Sell” business purchases are often funded with insurance taken out on the lives of the partners.
 If Sam and Dan own DanSam Corp together, the company may purchase life insurance.
 Sam and Dan’s Buy-Sell agreement might say that on either partner’s death, this insurance must be used by the company to purchase the deceased partner’s shares from their estate for a certain sum, leaving the surviving partner in full control.
-Importantly, the estate will then be enabled to pay any estate taxes owed without bankrupting the business—and outsiders will not be placed in positions of power within the company.
+Importantly, the estate will then be able to pay any estate taxes owed without bankrupting the business—and outsiders will not be placed in positions of power within the company.

 The lesson: If you have a business partner, consider putting a “Buy-Sell” agreement in place immediately.